Creator of the 4Rs Intake:

 SHARING MY STORY CRYSTALIZED WHO I AM

-I’m obsessed about the need for increased shared resources and community for survivors, increased reporting (if desired), training in affirmative consent, tools to lessen re-traumatization, increased convictions, increased rehabilitation (i.e., effective restorative justice), while decreasing recidivism of perpetrators.
+I’m obsessed with fairness and the need for increased shared resources and community for survivors, increased reporting (if desired), training in affirmative consent, tools to lessen re-traumatization, increased convictions, increased rehabilitation (i.e., effective restorative justice), while decreasing recidivism of perpetrators.

-As a DV and SA survivor and strategist, I’m obsessed with why there is this extremely long wait time for change.
-I wonder where the action plan is — Project 2028 ? — to harness all of the energy, across state lines, a force to be reckoned with so that everyone’s tireless contributions are creating some serious permanent traction.
+As a DV and SA survivor and advocacy strategist, I’m focused on why there is this extremely long wait time for change.
+I wonder where the action plan is — Project 2028 ? — to harness all of the energy, across state lines, a force to be reckoned with so that everyone’s tireless contributions are creating some serious permanent traction to end sexual misconduct.

 "Just Watch Me"